MicrosoftDocs/customer-insights/ci-docs/data/data-unification-map-tables.md

 1. Select **Apply** to confirm your selections.
 The selected tables and attributes display.

-## Select primary key and semantic type for attributes
+## Select primary key

    :::image type="content" source="media/m3_select_primary.png" alt-text="Screenshot of selected tables with primary key not yet selected." lightbox="media/m3_select_primary.png":::

 For each table, perform the following steps.

 1. Choose the **Primary key**.
-The primary key is an attribute unique to the table.
-For an attribute to be a valid primary key, it shouldn't include duplicate values, missing values, or null values.
+The primary key value uniquely identifies a row.
+Primary keys shouldn't have any duplicate, missing, or null values.
 String, integer, and GUID data type attributes are supported as primary keys.

-1. To use AI models for smart prediction of semantics which saves time and improves accuracy, ensure **Intelligent mapping** is on.
-Intelligent mapping provides AI-based semantic recommendations in the **Type** field.

-1. For each attribute, choose a semantic **Type** that best describes that attribute, such as name, city, or email address.
-Mapping columns in your table to types allows the system to work with those columns, such as recommending rules, merging redundant data, or normalizing values.
+1. Choose a **Type** that describes each attribute, such as Person.FullName, Location.City, or Identity.Service.Email.
+Mapping columns to types allows Customer Insights - Data to understand what columns represent and recommend rules, merge redundant data, and configure predictive models.

    > [!NOTE]
    > One field should map to the semantic type *Person.FullName* to populate the customer name in the customer card.

-   1. To override an attribute type identified by the system, select another option.
-If the type doesn't exist, create a custom semantic type by selecting the **Type** field for the attribute and entering your custom semantic type name.
+   1. To create a custom type, select the **Type** field for the attribute and enter your custom type name.

-   1. To add an attribute that contains a URL to publicly available profile images or logos, select the table and field that contains the URL.
-In the **Type** field, enter *Person.ProfileImage*.
+   1. To display a profile image on the **Customer** page, select the field that contains the publicly available URL and select *Person.ProfileImage*.

-1. Review the attributes where a semantic type is automatically identified.
-These attributes are listed under **Review mapped fields**.
-Only attributes with the same type can be combined in the **Unify customer fields** step.
-Semantic types are used to automatically suggest insights.
-Ensure the types you chose are consistent across all the selected tables.
+1. Review the recommended types to ensure intelligent mapping correctly identified the type for each field.

-1. For attributes that aren't automatically mapped to a semantic type, select a semantic type field, enter your custom attribute type name, or leave them unmapped.
+1. For attributes that aren't automatically mapped to a type, select a type field, enter a custom type, or leave them unmapped.
 These attributes are listed under **Define the data in the unmapped fields**.
 You don't need to map every column.
 However, columns with key demographic data (such as names and addresses) are important to map.
 Columns without a clear demographic type don't need to be mapped.

 1. After completing the steps for each table, select **Save source fields**.